anchpop/wise_mans_haskell/book.md

 !include(haskelltests/should_compile/currency_with_newtype.hs)
 ```

 The main difference between using `newtype` and `data` is that `newtype` only works with the very simple situation of wrapping one type in one other type.
 You can't use sum types or have multiple types wrapped up in one.
 And there's a special GHC feature that makes `newtype` much more useful by letting it automatically derive typeclasses for you, and you turn it on by putting `{-# LANGUAGE GeneralizedNewtypeDeriving #-}` at the top of your code.
 This is called a *pragma* to turn on a *language extension*.
-We'll discuss these more later, for now just know that putting that at the top of a file turns on an extra feature of GHC.
+We'll discuss these later, for now just know that putting that at the top of a file turns on an extra feature of GHC.
 Here's how it looks in action:

 ```haskell
 !include(haskelltests/should_compile/currency_with_newtype_derived.hs)